 Bacon Hash Brown Casserole with Eggs can be served in individual ramekins for an elegant presentation or in one baking dish for a more casual meal.
-It’s over-the-top delicious in any vessel!
+Cooking hash browns and eggs together is over-the-top delicious in any vessel!
 Eggs, bacon and potatoes are one of the most popular savory breakfast combinations.

 What if we fancied up this traditional breakfast combination, and put them neatly together in a cute little ramekin?
 Or in a big casserole dish for sharing?

 What’s in Bacon Hash Brown Casserole with Eggs?

 - olive oil

 - micro greens